lucascaniggia/node-express-rest-api/README.md

 Sinchronized tables
 ```

-Please remind that you can stop the process by presssing CTRL + C.
+Please remind that you can stop the process by presssing Ctrl + C.

 ## Using Sequelize